jimbaker/socket-reboot/README.md

 The select module defines a `poll` object, which supports more efficient complementions than the `select` function.
-This spike didn't look at specific coding of `poll`, but it appears to be straightforward:
+This spike didn't look at specific coding of `poll`, but it appears to be straightforward to implement:

-Construct a `poll` object as usual with `select.poll()`; it has the following aspects:

-* A blocking queue used to collect polling events of the desired type.
-As with `select`, this will be for levels.

 * `poll.register` registers this selector for a given socket.
 The selector in turn is edge notified and checks for any registered levels.
 Unlike `select`, we need a selector *for each* socket to maintain O(1) behavior.

+* Use a blocking queue to collect any registered polling events of the desired type.
+As with `select`, such events indicate levels, so this level must be tested before putting in the queue.

 * `poll.unregister` simply removes the poll selector from the list of selectors for a socket, returning `KeyError` if not in the list.